Online Allocation and Pricing: Constant Regret via Bellman Inequalities: A Sufficient Condition for Bellman Inequalities

 \section{A Sufficient Condition for Bellman Inequalities}

-In this section, we provide one general sufficient condition for constructing an approximation $\varphi$ to \off's problem.
+In this section, we construct $\varphi$ based on a general optimization program and provide a sufficient condition to guarantee monotonicity.
 This serves to underscore some of the key elements in a problem's structure that allows one to construct low regret online policies.
 This guideline does not apply to all the examples we study here: in particular, it applies to the baseline and learning variants, but not to probing or pricing.

 We study a particular case of canonical filtrations (see \cref{def:canonical_filtration}), where the random variables $G_\theta$ that we reveal are the inputs $\xi^\theta$ for some fixed times $\Theta$ (see \cref{fig:canonical} for an illustration).